AungThiha/KMPTemplate/TESTING.md

 Think of it like this: before you open a PR, you do a final test.
 That final test should always include both Android and iOS.

-After the PR is merged, QA engineers should also ensure their test coverage includes both platforms.
+After the PR is merged, QA engineers should also make sure their test coverage includes both platforms.

 ## Unit Tests